Changelog

 6.0.0Before the update, preferably months beforeThe Sophora Server no longer natively supports HTTPS and all associated configuration options have been removed.
 We highly recommend using an SSL-terminating reverse-proxy like nginx to connect to the Sophora Server.
 Read the configuration guide for more information how to configure Sophora correctly.

-6.0.0Before the update, preferably months beforeThe Sophora Server now hosts the new gRPC-based Sophora API on an additional port.
+6.0.0Before the update, preferably months beforeThe Sophora Server now hosts the new gRPC-based Sophora API on an additional port (default 2026).
 The previous API remains but will be removed with the future Sophora Server 7 release.
 The new API comes with its own list of breaking changes, which can be found on the "Sophora 6: API changes" page.
 Read the page carefully and see, if any of your own tools uses one of the deprecated methods.

 Last modified on 8/6/25